matloff/pydsm/README.md

 ### Parallelized function

-The function `foo` implemented by the user will be executed by 4 processes simultaneously. **Note that all user's parallel functions (foo, etc.) needs to have one mendatory parameter.**
+The function `foo` implemented by the user will be executed by 4 processes simultaneously.
-This mendatory parameter, which I like to 'resource', needs to be placed at the beginning.
-So your parallelized function will be like the following.
+**The first argument of a user's parallel function is mendatory.**
+This mendatory parameter is a dictionary that contains **resource** you may need for your parallel function.
+It has references to the id of each process, the global array(s), and a lock.

 ```
 def foo(res, ...):